This post may contain affiliate links, view our disclosure policy.

 Children ages 2–6 are encouraged to get hands-on at the Building Zone, complete with construction play trucks, a pretend hardware store, and dress-up gear.

-Another kid favorite is the Play Work Build exhibit which is home to a massive foam play-block area.
+Another kid favorite is the Play Work Build exhibit that is home to a massive foam play-block area.

 Additional Things to Do in Washington DC With Kids